Heili Sirviö

 Heili Sirviö (born 17 March 2011) is a Finnish-Australian skateboarder.
-She competed in the women's park event at the 2024 Summer Olympics.
+She represented Finland at the 2024 Summer Olympics in the women's park event.

-Life and career
+Early life and career

 Sirviö was born in Finland.
 She moved to Australia with her family in 2016 and later received Australian citizenship.
 Her family later relocated to Los Angeles, California to provide her with better training opportunities.

 Her journey into skateboarding began during the COVID-19 pandemic while she was living in Australia, where she discovered the sport as a way to alleviate boredom.

 2024 Summer Olympics

-On 6 August 2024, she placed 5th in the park event at the Paris Olympic Games, making her the youngest Finn to ever participate in the Olympics at the age of 13.
+On 6 August 2024, she represented Finland at the 2024 Summer Olympics in the park event, making her the youngest Finn to ever participate in the Olympics at the age of 13.
 She finished 5th with a score of 88.89, falling short of her first Olympic medal podium.